preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 The first step is the same for all template types.
 Do the following:

-2. For "Publishing", select "Community App" or "Teamwork" and use the following settings:
+2. For Base Definition select "Publishing", "Community App" or "Teamwork" and use the following settings:

 .. image:: provisioning-templates-create-publishing-2new.png